Skip to main content

 Testosterone Replacement Therapy in Men

 A common scenario involves a middle-aged male presenting with fatigue, low libido, and difficulty maintaining muscle mass.
-A might recommend lifestyle changes.
+A standard wellness approach might recommend lifestyle changes.
 A biologically appropriate program begins with comprehensive lab work.
 This includes not just total testosterone, but also free testosterone, sex hormone-binding globulin (SHBG), estradiol (E2), luteinizing hormone (LH), and follicle-stimulating hormone (FSH).
 This detailed panel provides a complete picture of the Hypothalamic-Pituitary-Gonadal (HPG) axis.

 The resulting protocol is multifaceted.
 It is designed to mimic the body’s natural hormonal environment.
 A typical protocol involves: